Skip to main content

 Either the OGC or the relevant supervising authority of a campus unit may require acknowledgment signatures on a legal document, provided that someone with signature authority also signs the legal document.

-In the event that the University President (or his or her authorized delegate) is absent or incapacitated and is therefore unable to sign a legal document that he or she has authority to sign under this policy, a member of the President’s Council may sign the legal document after obtaining approval from the President’s Council.
+In the event that the University President or other member of the President’s Council (or his or her authorized delegate) is absent or incapacitated and is therefore unable to sign a legal document that he or she has authority to sign under this policy, another member of the President’s Council may sign the legal document after obtaining approval from the President’s Council.

 In the event that any other individual is absent or incapacitated and is therefore unable to sign a legal document that he or she has authority to sign under this policy, and no other individual who has authority or has been delegated authority to sign is available, then only the University President or an individual designated by the President’s Council may sign or delegate authority to sign such legal document.

-3.4 RETENTION AND TRACKING OF LEGAL DOCUMENTS
+3.8 RETENTION AND TRACKING OF LEGAL DOCUMENTS

 A signed electronic copy of each legal document and any delegation of signature authority necessary to sign such legal document must be kept on file in the office of the individual who signed such legal document for the relevant period required by the university’s records retention policy.